 (See AIR DEFENSE IDENTIFICATION ZONE.)
 (Refer to 14 CFR Part 91.)
-(Refer to 14 CFR Part 99.)

-DELAY ASSIGNMENT (DAS)- Delays are distributed to aircraft based on the traffic management program parameters.
+DELAY ASSIGNMENT (DAS)-Delays are distributed to aircraft based on the traffic management program parameters.
 The delay assignment is calculated in 15-minute increments and appears as a table in Traffic Flow Management System (TFMS).